mcembalest/maxionomic/README.md

 # maxionomic
-Random work as part of my role as Developer Advocate for [Nomic AI](nomic.ai)
+Work as part of my role as Developer Advocate for [Nomic AI](nomic.ai)